 Galleria Borghese, Rome

-A fine collection of paintings by Caravaggio and Raphael, and selection of exquisite sculptures by Bernini were handpicked and carefully curated by Cardinal Scipione Borghese, a knowledgeable and dedicated art collector in his day.
-Originally housed in his residence just outside St. Peter’s, Borghese’s collection is now set inside the lavish Villa Borghese, its floors vibrantly decorated in Roman mosaics and its walls and ceilings adorned by elaborate frescoes.
-With two floors of 15th to 18th century art, spend an afternoon discovering the internationally acclaimed collection of sculptures on the ground level, and then head upstairs to the picture gallery for works of art by Raphael, Caravaggio, Rubens and Botticelli.
-Among the extensive highlights of this art museum, keep an eye out for Bernini’s Rape of Proserpina and Canova’s Venus Victrix.
-For a breath of fresh air, take a stroll through the villa’s immaculately landscaped gardens, also known to be one of three largest green spaces in Rome.
-Travelers who can only afford the time for one Rome museum should make it the Galleria Borghese.
-Be sure to pre-book entry online, as number of visitors to the museum are limited and are only admitted at two hour intervals.
+A fine collection of paintings by Caravaggio and Raphael, and a selection of exquisite sculptures by Bernini, were handpicked and carefully curated by Cardinal Scipione Borghese.
+Originally housed in his residence just outside St. Peter’s, Borghese’s collection is now set inside the lavish Villa Borghese, its floors vibrantly decorated in Roman mosaics, and its walls and ceilings adorned by elaborate frescoes.
+Spend an afternoon discovering sculptures on the ground level, and then head upstairs to the picture gallery for works by Raphael, Caravaggio, Rubens, and Botticelli.
+Afterward, stroll through the villa’s immaculately landscaped gardens.

 Vatican Museums, Vatican City